Who is it for?

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: firstname.lastname@example.org.

-BSc Banking and International Finance students enjoy a wide range of opportunities in business areas such as Corporate Finance, Operations, Wholesale Markets, and Asset Management.
+BSc Banking and International Finance students enjoy a wide range of professional placement opportunities in business areas such as corporate finance, operations, sales and trading, prime brokerage and hedge funds.